 It may not be completely the fault of the doctors.
 Without PTSD as a reason one can obtain a medical marijuana card, doctors cannot prescribe it.
 Christian told me that marijuana might even help his chronic pain more than his PTSD, but the doctor told him that he couldn’t prescribe the medical card for PTSD.
 Jeremiah felt that marijuana was the best thing he could ever ask for to help his PTSD, but he has to wait until his state legally accepts his condition as a reason to get a card.
 They both claim their PTSD has improved overall (whether they’re stoned or not) since starting to use marijuana.

 Groups like the Veterans for Medical Marijuana are helping make PTSD a symptom covered under acceptable reasons to get your medical card.
-The group’s mission statement is “to ensure that state laws allowing for the medical use of cannabis recognize medical conditions common to veterans, such as chronic pain and PTSD.”
-This group hopes to make it legal to prescribe marijuana PTSD in states where patients can legally obtain marijuana.
+The group’s mission statement is "to ensure that state laws allowing for the medical use of cannabis recognise medical conditions common to veterans, such as chronic pain and PTSD".
+This group hopes to make it legal to prescribe marijuana for PTSD in states where patients can legally obtain marijuana.

 He told me one of his tamer stories that may have led to his PTSD.
 Jeremiah had to reach into a body bag to identify a corpse.
 The bag had been buried, and inside he found the soupy remains of an Iraqi soldier, with a Ziploc bag containing prayer beads identifying the dead man for his family.
 Jeremiah laughed when he told me the story, but the look on my face was one of sheer terror.